Updated: July 3, 2025

 Does Portugal allow dual citizenship?

 Yes, Portugal allows dual citizenship.
 The country does not require individuals to renounce their previous citizenship when obtaining Portuguese nationality.
-This policy applies to all pathways to citizenship, including by descent, marriage, naturalization, investment, or under the Jewish Law of Return.
+This means individuals can hold citizenship in Portugal and another country simultaneously.

 Portugal’s acceptance of dual citizenship enables individuals to enjoy the benefits of Portuguese citizenship—such as EU rights, visa-free travel, and access to public services—while retaining the rights and privileges of their original nationality.

-Benefits of Portuguese Dual Citizenship with US
+Benefits of Portuguese Dual Citizenship

 From smooth travel within the European Union to broader career opportunities and access to Portugal’s excellent healthcare and education systems, dual citizenship opens avenues for both personal and professional growth.